Historic Homes for sale in Los Angeles

 Just because a home is old doesn’t mean it is automatically historic.
 There are a few other things that must be considered first.
 When it comes to historic homes, four main criteria must be met for the house to be considered “historic.”

 The first criterion is that the home must be at least 50 years old.
 This may seem like a no-brainer, but it’s an important distinction.
-A house that is 50 years old has had a significant amount of time to become “historic.”
+A house that is 50 years old has had time to become “historic.”
 It has been through many changes and events and has likely witnessed some important moments in history.

 The second criterion is that the home must be associated with someone significant in history.
 This could be a famous architect, designer, or even a President.
 Finally, the house must have some connection to someone who impacted the world.

 The third criterion is that the home must be unique or have architectural significance.
-This means that it must be an excellent example of a particular style of architecture or that a famous architect designed it.
+This means it must be an excellent example of a particular architectural style or that a famous architect designed it.
 The home must stand out in some way from all the other homes in the area.

 The fourth and final criterion is that the home must have cultural significance.
-This could mean that it’s associated with a particular ethnic group or social class or has architectural features unique to its region.
+This could mean it’s associated with a particular group or social class, or that it has architectural features unique to its region.

-If a home meets all four of these criteria, it may be eligible to be registered as a historic home.
+If a home meets all four of these criteria, it may be eligible for registration as a historic home.
 However, even if a home meets all these criteria, there is no guarantee that it will ultimately be registered.
-That decision is up to the discretion of the government agency in charge of such things.

 Styles of Historic Houses in Los Angeles

 Revivalist Styles of architecture are seen throughout many Los Angeles neighborhoods.
-Where a few homes showcase the classic charm and architectural details of a historic house, offering a glimpse into life from a bygone era.
+These homes showcase the classic charm and architectural details of a historic house, offering a glimpse into life from a bygone era.

 A Victorian House

 These homes were designed during the reign of Queen Victoria (1837-1900) and evolved from medieval styles.
-Established craftsmen created impressive details on the interiors and exteriors of these houses, showcasing the opulence of the era and the wealth of the owner.
+Established craftsmen created impressive details on the interiors and exteriors of these houses, showcasing the era’s opulence and the owner’s wealth.
 A Victorian house is the opposite of an open floor plan, the idea of which would have been appalling at the time.
-So instead, the house was split into smaller narrow rooms with high ceilings, each serving a different function, a library, a formal dining room for guests and intimate reading nooks.
+So instead, the house was split into smaller, narrow rooms with high ceilings, each serving a different function: a library, a formal dining room for guests and intimate reading nooks.
 As a result, the house has a verticality in construction and overall appearance.

 Other classic details of a Victorian House include towers and turrets, steeply pitched roofs, distinctively shaped windows (bay, arched, hexagon, round), colorful decorative woodwork, carved decoration, stained glass, ornate staircases, and furnishings such as chandeliers, velvet sofas and heavy tasseled tapestry drapery.